 Immunization and Injection Administration Refresher Program

-To ensure that Nova Scotia Pharmacists are able to offer immunization and injection services to patients, Dalhousie (Dal) Continuing Pharmacy Education (CPE) is offering an Immunization and Injection Administration Refresher Program (IIARP).
+To ensure that pharmacists in the Maritime Provinces are able to offer immunization and injection services to patients, Dalhousie (Dal) Continuing Pharmacy Education (CPE) is offering an Immunization and Injection Administration Refresher Program (IIARP).

 The IIARP has been developed to address the current need for pharmacist recertification.